Johnnei/Library/README.md

 Library
 =======

-Library created for later use which will contain all of my datastructures and generic algoritms.
+Library created for later use which will contain all of my data structures and generic algorithms.